lruzicka/pythonprogs/README.md

 ## reader.py

 **reader.py** is a simple script that parses the attached CSV file, which holds questions and answers in columns.
 It asks for a column number, calculates the sums of unique answers and draws a pie chart using the matplotlib library.

+## russian.py

+**russian.py** is a simple game simulating the Russian Roulette.
+Try your luck!
+You may not die this time.